lbarrous/deel-backend/README.md

 ## DEPLOYMENT

-- docker build -t deel .
-- docker run -dp 3000:3001 deel
+- docker-compose up -d
-- optional: run tests against docker with changing the port for testing to 3000
+- (You can also run the tests against the docker container)
 # DEEL BACKEND TASK DESCRIPTION

 [See description](TASK.md)